ruchee/vimrc/vimfiles/bundle/vim-python/submodules/rope/docs/overview.rst

 tests.

 This file is more suitable for the users.
-Developers who plan to use rope as a library might find library.rst_ more useful.
+Developers who plan to use rope as a library might find :ref:`library:Using Rope As A Library` more useful.

 .. contents:: Table of Contents
-.. _library.rst: library.rst

 ``.ropeproject`` Folder